Mark E. Mitchell

+Mark Edward Mitchell (born September 15, 1965) is a former official in the United States Department of Defense and a retired military officer.

-Mark Edward Mitchell (born September 15, 1965) was the Acting Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict for the United States Department of Defense for several months during 2019.
+Mitchell served as the acting Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict in 2019.
 A retired colonel, Mitchell was the first member of the United States Army to be awarded the Distinguished Service Cross during the War in Afghanistan and was the first to receive the award since the Vietnam War.
 He received the award in 2003 for his actions during the Battle of Qala-i-Jangi, which took place in late November to early December 2001.
+Mitchell's actions in Afghanistan are reported in Horse Soldiers, a 2009 non-fiction book by Doug Stanton.

 Early life, education and family

 Mitchell's home of record is Brookfield, Wisconsin.
-He is an alumnus of Marquette University (1987), and graduated with a degree in biomedical engineering.
+He is an alumnus of Marquette University, having graduated with a Bachelor of Science degree in biomedical engineering in 1987.
 In 2012, he received Marquette University's Alumni Professional Achievement Award.

-In the late 1990s, Mitchell attended the Naval Postgraduate School, writing the thesis Strategic Leverage: Information Operations and Special Operations Forces.
-In the 2000s, Mitchell attended The John F. Kennedy School of Government and The United States Army War College.
+In 1999, Mitchell graduated with a Master of Science degree from the Naval Postgraduate School after completing a thesis titled Strategic Leverage: Information Operations and Special Operations Forces.
+In the 2008-09 academic year, Mitchell attended the Harvard Kennedy School as a National Security Fellow from the United States Army War College.

 Mitchell is married, and has two daughters.